alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

-### Some code:
+### Some ugly code

-Having said all that,

-The flattened tree in the array could look like:
+Having said all the above, we flatten tree into an array.
+We can also compact the array in a way we couldn't do in managed environment i.e. store a flag or data along or instead a reference to a node.

 ```
 [
-  Node1: [Size, Failure Index, [Node Index, Key, Is Pattern End]]]
+  Node1: [Size, FailureIndex, [Key1, NodeIndex1; KeyN, NodeIndexN;]];
+  NodeN: ...
+]

 ```